F-loat/mpvue-packager/template/README.md

 npm run build

 # build for production and view the bundle analyzer report
-npm run build --report
+npm run build -- --analyze
 ```

-For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).
+For detailed explanation on how things work, checkout the [guide](https://github.com/F-loat/mpvue-packager).